 Requesting the licensee, vendor, or applicant to send the documents to the regional office addressed to the individual inspector assuming the request does not place unnecessary burden on the licensee, vendor, or applicant.

 Requesting that the documents be sent electronically to the team leader or lead inspector.
 This includes the use of file sharing services.
-(See Section 04.01.b.8 for additional information).
+(See Section 04.01.b.8 below for additional information).

 Sending a designated inspector to the site to obtain the needed documents from the licensee, vendor, or applicant.